laguna03/holbertonschool-printf/README.md

 A Holberton School Project

 ## Description:
-In this project the focus was to recreate the functionality of the well use C function "printf" in our own way.
+In this project, the focus was to recreate the functionality of the well use C function "printf" in our own way.

 ![carbon (2)](https://github.com/laguna03/holbertonschool-printf/assets/144173998/4057b28a-d8d3-4383-b364-da0c5dc7f5a0)

-For this project we needed to understand various C concepts:
+For this project, we needed to understand various C concepts:
 1. Conditional statements.
 2. Loops.
 3. Header files.
 4. Writing to the standard output.
-5. Pointers and derefrencing.
+5. Pointers and dereferencing.
-6. How to invoking functions.
+6. How to invoke functions.
-7. Variatic functions.
+7. Variadic functions.

 ## Caveats
 Our printf function can accept the following specifiers: